How to Fill PDF Form in Python (Tutorial)

 # Save the filled form to a new PDF file

-Firstly, we generate a PDF form by converting an HTML form marked up using the PdfDocument.RenderHtmlAsPdf method.
-The RenderingOptions attribute is used to set the CreatePdfFormsFromHtml to true, which makes the form within the HTML markup editable.
+form_document.SaveAs("FilledForm.pdf")First, we generate a PDF form by converting an HTML form using the PdfDocument.RenderHtmlAsPdf method.
+The RenderingOptions attribute is used to set CreatePdfFormsFromHtml to true, which makes the form within the HTML markup editable.
+This approach allows developers to leverage familiar HTML and CSS for designing forms while benefiting from PDF's document security and consistency features.
 The resulting PDF is then saved to the specified output location using the SaveAs method.

-Secondly, we load the created PDF utilizing the PdfDocument.FromFile method.
+Next, we load the created PDF using the PdfDocument.FromFile method.
 By utilizing the FindFormField method, we access the specified form fields based on their respective names.
 To populate the firstname and lastname input fields, we assign values to their Value attributes.
 Finally, the modified PDF is saved to a new file using the SaveAs method.

 Frequently Asked Questions